10 Mar How to get a Schengen Visa from India

 Love to Travel?
 Check out our blogs on Thailand Visa, Vietnam Visa and Malaysia Visa

 How Long Before Should You Apply?

-You need to apply for a Schengen visa from India at least 2 weeks before your planned trip for the whole process to finish and the passport to come to you.
-However, if your visa gets rejected for any reason you may not have the time to apply again.
+You need to apply for a Schengen visa from India at least 2 weeks before your planned trip.
+You need to give enough time for the whole process to finish and for the passport to come to you.
+However, if the embassy rejects your visa for any reason you, may not have the time to apply again.
 The most you can apply for is 3 months ahead of your planned trip.

 How Much Does Schengen Visa Cost?

-The base charges for Schengen visa is 60 euros for adults and 35 euros for children between 6-12 years.
+The base charge for a Schengen visa is 60 euros for adults and 35 euros for children between 6-12 years.

-The visa fee is waived off for children below 6 years of age, Indian students who are travel for educational purposes, up to 25 years old representatives of NGO traveling for seminars or educational events and Indian researchers traveling for scientific research purposes.
+The visa fee is waived for children below 6 years of age.
+You don’t need a visa if you are an Indian student travelling for educational purposes.
+Or if you are up to 25 years old represent an NGO travelling for seminars or educational events.
+Or if you are an Indian researcher travelling for scientific research purposes.

 Which Embassy To Apply To?

 1. To the only country you are visiting